Image

 Vice President

-She also has spoken and written widely on the issue of women in atypical professions.
+She has also spoken and written widely on the issue of women in atypical professions.
 To this end, she spends her time mentoring young women professionally and personally.
-Since its inception, her name has appeared on Senate Majority Leader Loretta Weinberg's list of the most powerful and influential women for InsiderNJ.
+Her name has appeared throughout the entire run of Senate Majority Leader Loretta Weinberg’s list of the most powerful and influential women for InsiderNJ.
+She was also included on Assemblywoman Shavonda Sumter’s inaugural NJ Women’s Power List, recognizing trailblazing women breaking barriers in New Jersey.
 She has also received statewide awards from The Arc of NJ and Resolve of NJ for her advocacy work.
+On June 12, 2025, the Women’s Political Caucus of New Jersey will recognize her with this year’s Trailblazer Award.

 In 2022, she was appointed to the Executive Board of the Greater Atlantic City Chamber of Commerce.
-Beginning in July 2023, she will hold the title of Chair-elect followed by Chairperson from 2025-2027.
+As of July 2023, she has held the title of Chair-Elect.
+On June 1, 2025, she will become the Chairperson.

 Barbara is from Hammonton, NJ, the Blueberry Capitol of the World.
-For years, her family owned one of Ocean Spray's largest and most successful cranberry farms.
-It is here she cut her teeth on agricultural policy She also spent over a decade advocating for the preservation of the horse racing and breeding industries in N.J.
-She continues championing farming interests through her current work with the National Pork Producers Council.
+For years, her family owned one of Ocean Spray’s largest and most successful cranberry farms.
+It is here she cut her teeth on agricultural policy.
+She also spent over a decade advocating for the preservation of the horse racing and breeding industries in New Jersey.
+She continues to champion farming interests through her current work with the National Pork Producers Council.

 Email Barbara